After examination of several NMO Mobile Mount Options in a previous post, I shrunk the field to two choices: a 3/8″ and a 3/4″ inch both from Laird.

 I installed the 3/8″ mount on my Taurus along with a 19 inch whip.
 It works just fine and looks trim and neat.
 Does it work better than my mag mount?
 Well, maybe just a little, but testing awaits.

 I know I wish I had these pictures before I bought “one of everything” to examine.
-I hope the pictures above allow readers of Ham Help Desk to make a better informed choice for their next through-hole antenna installation.
+I hope the pictures above allow readers of this site to make a better informed choice for their next through-hole antenna installation.